 If you have just started a new position, you will typically be allowed an approximately 3-month window before the certification itself actually needs to be obtained.
-There are not really very many viable ways out for individuals to obtain this required certification, but there are some options—such as online BLS certification—that certainly makes it a bit easier.
+There are not very many viable ways out for individuals to obtain this required certification, but there are some options—such as online BLS certification—that certainly make it a bit easier.

 Are online BLS certification courses legitimate?